SLEVAYLLILLA/massage/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you can use, modify, and distribute the code for personal or commercial purposes with proper attribution.
+This project is "All Rights Reserved," which means it cannot be modified or used without explicit permission from the project owner.
+For licensing inquiries, please contact [Somfainé Lévay Lilla/somlilla8@gmail.com].

 ## Acknowledgments